Install from Repository (Red Hat Enterprise Linux 7.x, CentOS 7.x, Scientific Linux 7.x)

 This guide is for EL7 only.
 There is a separate CentOS 8 and Red Hat Enterprise Linux 8 guide.

-This guide is based on a RPM software repository available for Red Hat-based Linux distributions provided by Osnabrück University.
-This repository provides preconfigured Opencast installations and all necessary 3rd-Party-Tools.
-Using this method, you do not have to compile the software by yourself.
+This guide is based on an RPM software repository available for Red Hat-based Linux distributions provided by Osnabrück University.
+This repository provides preconfigured Opencast installations and all necessary 3rd-party-tools.

 Note that it may take some time (usually about two weeks after a new release is out) before the RPMs are available.
 Watch for announcements on the users list or just check which versions are available in the repository.